SodaWithoutSparkles/revanced-troubleshooting-guide/03-adb-remove.md

 6. Then, on the shell, enter `adb devices` again.
 There should be a new entry.

-7. Finally, just type the following, press enter, and revanced YT would be uninstalled, and all remains would be removed (if any).
+7. Finally, just type the following, press enter, and ReVanced YT would be uninstalled, and all remains would be removed (if any).

 ```
 adb uninstall app.revanced.android.youtube